In Memory of Joe Roddis, a true friend and hero of mine, passed away 19.04.2017

 I arranged to meet Joe and Betty at Goodwood airfield to talk about their experiences and memories of times past.
 This was the beginning of a lasting friendship for me and my family.
 Joe is very reserved about his part in the war, in my view he has had amazing experiences and many interesting stories to tell as one of the ‘erks’.
 Often these forgotten stalwarts of the squadron feel humbled in the presence of the pilots but their role was of equal importance..

-Since our first meeting we have flown together several times, taking Joe on a tour of airfields where he once toiled over Merlins, Goodwood, Funtington and Church Norton.
+Since our first meeting we had lots of opportunity to fly together.
+I took Joe on a tour of airfields where he once toiled over Merlins, Goodwood, Funtington and Church Norton.